edergr/kafkonnector/README.md

 <br>`topic` - Name of the topic to which this connector should write messages.
 <br>`schemaValueId` - ID of the Schema related to the topic.
 <br>`fieldNames` - Names of the fields representing data in the file line.
-<br>`propertiesPosition` - Option to avoid using the filter: set. propertiesPosition is an array where each element should contain the initial character that represents where each field starts.
+<br>`propertiesPosition` - Is an array where each element should contain the initial character that represents where each field starts.
 To define the end character, the service itself considers the next position in the array minus 1.
 For example, assuming the received line in the file is: 'Eder3319901202', defining propertiesPosition as: [0, 4, 6], the service will understand that the line is divided as below, it will format it as follows to apply the filters: 'Eder;33;19901202';
 ```bash
 positions: 0   4 6
 file-line: Eder3319901202